bonzanini/nlp-tutorial/README.rst

 Then use the GUI to select the requires packages (punkt, stopwords, reuters).

-Tip: even if you can use "all" as package name to install all the NLTK data, it'ss not a great thing to do over a flakey conference wi-fi.
+Tip: even if you can use "all" as package name to install all the NLTK data, it's not a great thing to do over a flakey conference wi-fi.
 This will download approx. 2Gb and if we all do it at the same time we'll kill the conference wi-fi :)

 Finally - run Jupyter::